instructure/canvas-lms/doc/api/sis_csv.md

 <td>text</td>
 <td>✓&#42;</td>
 <td></td>
-<td>The integration_id of the user from users.csv required to identify user if
+<td>The integration_id of the user from users.csv required to identify the user if
  the user_id is not present.</td>
 </tr>
 <tr>